Yvieyra/project-1/README.md

 **Some characters do not have a profile or are missing information in the Marvel Database.
 As a result, some information may not display when searching for a character.
 For example, the Marvel character Black Widow does not have a description in the Marvel API and as such, will not display a description on the webpage if searched for.

 **Videos pulled from the Youtube API only contain the name of the character as a keyword.
-The videos shown may or may not be from official sources.
+The videos shown may or may not be from official sources and/or contain relevent information regarding the searched character.

 ## Credits